amitmerchant1990/how-products-got-their-name/README.md

 ## Laravel (PHP Framework)

 _"When trying to think of names, I thought about the geography of Tolkien's Middle Earth and C.S.
 Lewis' Narnia.
 In Narnia, Cair Paravel is the name of the castle where the kings and queens of Narnia live.
 Laravel rhymes with Paravel.
 I thought the name had a classy and sophisticated ring to it."_ — [Taylor Otwell](https://twitter.com/taylorotwell) (Creator of Laravel)

+## Contribute

+Do you have some more products/projects to add which have interesting origin to their name?
+Please go ahead and add to this list.

+## License

+MIT